jyotip101/jyotip101/README.md

-## Hello, I'm Jyoti 👋
+## Hi there, I'm Jyoti 👋
 a software developer.
-I'm passionate about creating innovative solutions and constantly expanding my knowledge in the field.
+I love coming up with cool ideas and always learning new stuff in the tech world.

 <!--
 **jyotip101/jyotip101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.